jeff-bruemmer/clerk-default-checks/README.md

 ### Customize checks

-See [Clerk's README](https://github.com/jeff-bruemmer/clerk) for how to customize these checks, or create your own checks.
+See [Proserunner's README](https://github.com/jeff-bruemmer/proserunner) for how to customize these checks, or create your own checks.
 This repository contains an example Existence check `custom/example.edn` to get you started.

 ### Acknowledgments